 FlexMeasures was created so that the value of energy flexibility can be realized.
 This will make energy cheaper to use, and can also reduce $CO_2$ emissions.
 Here, we define a few terms around this idea, which come up in other parts of this documentation.

-- Behind-the-meter and front-of-the-meter

 - Flexibility opportunities and activation

 - Opportunities

 - Activation

 - An example: the balancing market

 - Types of flexibility

 - Curtailment

 - Shifting

 - Profits of flexibility activation

 - Computing value

 - Accounting / Sharing value

 - A word on terminology